 If the purpose of using Image of God language today is to create absolute equality between every single person or justify claims of human rights, then this is not a concept that will not be able to bear that weight.
 The Image of God is something participated in through embodying the life of King Jesus, and therefore the Image of God is shared only by those who follow and worship him.
 Non-believing humans do not participate in the Image of God as indicated in the Bible.
 Because of this, the Image of God is not the place Christians should begin to create a theological anthropology for general human dignity or human rights.

 This is where we have to be cautious.
 Since Christians do not believe that a non-believer lacks some fundamental quality of being human, we should not use Image of God language since it refers only those who participate in the embodied divine life through the person of King Jesus.
 Christians should look to find a way to articulate the reason we believe that every embodied person has value, dignity, and deserves to be treated rightly by their governing authority via rights.
 So, there must be a more common and fundamental reality to being human than the Image of God–one that all humans are, both believers and non-believers, even King Jesus himself.
+Something begin to explore in my next post on this topic.

 Check out this great video by the Bible Project that helps visualize a better understanding of the Image of God: